greenguy33/sustainKG-API/README.md

 # SustainKG API #

 REST API server for communication between SustainKG [front end repository](https://github.com/greenguy33/sustainKG) and backend database server.
+This software connects to an instance of the database [Ontotext GraphDB](https://www.ontotext.com/products/graphdb/) where the data is stored.

 ## Installation ##
 A Scala project that can either be run locally through SBT (Scala Build Tool), or run in a docker container.